-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 Using the power of Google Trends, it imports relevant data into your Google Ads account.

-With that data in hand, you can see breakout terms as well as their forecasted growth.
+With that data in hand, you can see breakout terms and their forecasted growth.

-It’s a super-powerful addition that has the potential to improve business and marketing planning by a landslide.
+It’s a super-powerful addition that can potentially improve business and marketing planning by a landslide.

 If there were ever a way to slide into a new category before the competition, this is it.

-SEMrush Data
+Semrush Data

-Learn today’s keyword search volume and compare it on a monthly basis for the last six months.
+Learn today’s keyword search volume and compare it monthly for the last six months.

 You’ll know what the search volume used to look like and use that data to determine what keywords you should be focusing on now and in the future.